Dans-labs/dariah/docs/Client/Templates.md

             **action** parts you can have them.
 However, in the **action** part, you do not have `save` and `reset` buttons.
 This part is meant for action buttons, which change a field to a predefined value and save it immediately.

-    ??? explanation "`consolidated`"
-        **For presenting consolidated records.**

-        ??? note "for template writers:"
-            These templates are passed `s`,
-            which is a special version of the `v` function.
-            `s` resolves all links to related values by the values pointed to.

 ## Applying templates